Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

-Regatta Universal Exports strictly follows all the rules of corporate social responsibility for the benefit of their employees.
-Below are some of the rules and regulation guidelines that our company follows to ensure a healthy relationship with its employees.
+Regatta Universal Exports strictly follows all the rules of corporate social responsibility for the benefit of its employees.
+Below are some of the rules and regulatory guidelines that our company follows to ensure a healthy relationship with its employees.

 No Child Labor:

 - Regatta strictly follows the “Labor Laws of Government of Rajasthan” (Employment of Children’s Act 1938).